Table Of Content

 Why Is Dysautonomia So Prevalent Today?

-Unfortunately for the past couple of generations we’ve allowed chronic stress, anxiety, and toxicity to invade our culture like never before.
+Unfortunately, for the past couple of generations, we’ve allowed chronic stress, anxiety, and toxicity to invade our culture like never before.

-Never before have our families been exposed to such unrelenting levels of stress and tension, as well as a daily bombardment of toxic chemicals that come from every component of our environment such as our food supply, air pollution, contaminated water, cleaning and other household supplies, makeup, clothing, vaccinations, medications, and more.
+Never before have our families been exposed to such unrelenting levels of stress and tension, as well as a daily bombardment of toxic chemicals that come from every component of our environment, such as our food supply, air pollution, contaminated water, cleaning and other household supplies, makeup, clothing, vaccinations, medications, and more.

-For example, studies show that when a woman is exposed to chronic stress even before conception, it can negatively affect the self-regulation and stress resilience of her offspring far down the road, even generationally.
-Established studies have shown that high amounts of stress and anxiety during pregnancy lead to a “shared supply” of stress and tension going to the fetus and developing baby’s brain and nervous system, increasing their risk of everything from autism to asthma to obesity later on in life.
+Established studies have shown that high amounts of stress and anxiety during pregnancy lead to a “shared supply” of stress and tension going to the fetus and the developing baby’s brain and nervous system, increasing their risk of everything from autism to asthma to obesity later on in life.
+Additional studies demonstrate that when mothers experience prenatal stress, cortisol crosses the placenta, affecting the developing baby.

 Then from there we now know that birth interventions and physical trauma to the delicate brainstem and neurospinal regions of the infant from things like forceps, vacuum extraction, induction, and c-section can damage the vagus nerve and disrupt autonomic function as well, triggering dysautonomia in infants and leading to a cascade or “Perfect Storm” of downstream neurophysiological effects and chronic health conditions in kids.

 By far and away, the most overlooked aspect of chronic health challenges in kids is dysautonomia.
-And in turn, the most overlooked and easily missed trigger of this neurological storm and imbalance is birth trauma
+And in turn, the most overlooked and easily missed trigger of this neurological storm and imbalance is birth trauma.

 The Different Types of Dysautonomia